Sơn Tùng M-TP: 2015–2017: The Remix and independent label

-In July, eight thousand tickets for Tùng's first major concert in Ho Chi Minh City, M-TP & Friends, sold out in two weeks.
-His Dandelion castmates, including Hari Won and Phạm Quỳnh Anh, were the show's opening acts.
+In July, Tùng headlined his sold-out debut concert, M-TP & Friends, in Ho Chi Minh City, with his Dandelion castmates, including Hari Won and Phạm Quỳnh Anh, as opening acts.
 At the 2015 MTV Europe Music Awards, Tùng received the Best Southeast Asian Act award and was nominated for Best Asian Act.
-In December 2015 and January 2016, Tùng's M-TP Ambition – Chuyến bay đầu tiên concert tour played in Ho Chi Minh City and Hanoi.
-In his 2017 autobiography, Chạm tới giấc mơ, he called the tour one of his life's "unforgettable failures."
-It was reported that only half of the tickets for the first concert were sold and, although a number of critics appreciated the singer's stage presence, others felt the show lacked content.
-Two songs he introduced on tour, "Remember Me" and "Như ngày hôm qua", were released as singles in December 2015.
-Tùng's YouTube channel released recordings of the concerts in November 2016.
+In December 2015 and January 2016, Tùng's M-TP Ambition concert tour was held in Ho Chi Minh City and Hanoi.
+In his autobiography, Chạm tới giấc mơ, he described the tour as an unforgettable failure.
+Reports indicated low ticket sales.
+While some critics praised Tùng's stage presence, others felt the show was lacking.
+During the tour, he introduced two songs, "Remember Me" and "Như ngày hôm qua," which were released as singles in December 2015.

 In January 2016, he guest judged an episode of The Remix's second season and endorsed Oppo's Tết campaign with the song "Một năm mới bình an".
 At the 11th Dedication Music Award in April, Tùng became the youngest recipient of the Singer of the Year award.
 He also won the Favorite Male Artist category at that year's Zing Music Awards.
 Tùng released his single "Chúng ta không thuộc về nhau" in August 2016.
 It was Google Vietnam's most-searched song of 2016, YouTube's 11th-most-disliked video of the year and WebTVAsia Awards' Most Popular Video in Vietnam.
 Due to his creative conflicts with WePro since the M-TP Ambition tour, Tùng announced that he had parted ways with the company in December 2016.

 He established M-TP Entertainment, and released three singles in early 2017: "Lạc trôi", "Nơi này có anh" and "Bình yên những phút giây".
 The music video for "Lạc trôi" was described as a "play on Asian stereotypes," such as gold thrones and statues of dragons.
 It and "Nơi này có anh" were two of the fastest Asian music videos to receive 100 million views on YouTube, and were two of the year's top streaming tracks in Vietnam.
 Green Wave and WeChoice Awards later gave the former track the Single of the Year and Favorite Music Video awards, respectively.
-Tùng's last solo release for WePro, "Bình yên những phút giây", was a single written as part of a promotion for Không Độ green tea.